-(Move the mirror so each can see herself or himself in it.)

-Of course you see your face but also a lot more.
-This face also in part reflects God and Jesus, and God's Holy Spirit can be repairing it day by day so that it becomes a better reflection of God.
+(move the mirror so each can see her - or himself in it) Of course you see your face but also a lot more.
+This face also in part reflects God and Jesus; and the Holy Spirit is repairing it day by day so that you can become a better reflection of God.

-(Move the mirror again so that it catches the whole group for them all to see.)

-And what do you see when you catch other people's reflection in your mirror?
+(move the mirror again so that it catches the whole group for them all to see) And what do you see when you catch other people's reflection in your mirror?
 You see part of the reflection of Jesus, who in turn is a reflection of God.

-So each one of us is special... and each person we meet is special, too.
+So each one of us is special... and each person we meet is special too.

-10. In a time of quiet, pass the mirror around the group to remind everyone of what you have discovered together and then turn it into a short prayer:
+10. In a time of prayer, pass the mirror around the group to remind everyone of what you have discovered together and then turn it into petition and praise.